-The problem is that common mistakes, like reading your cluttered, amateurishly designed slide deck in a boring monotone completely undermines your credibility; losing the audience the moment you open your mouth.
+The problem is that common mistakes, like reading your cluttered, amateurishly designed slide deck in a boring monotone completely undermines your credibility.
+You lose the audience the moment you open your mouth.

-Fortunately, you can start by tackling the ten tips above (and add a whole lotta practice) to make sure your next business presentation goes off without a hitch.
+Fortunately, you can avoid delivering a bad presentation.
+Start by tackling the ten tips above (and add a whole lotta practice) to make sure your next business presentation goes off without a hitch.